-- · Identify the culturally specific community(ies) to be served. - · Include project activities that specifically engage, promote, and serve culturally specific community(ies.) - Partner with culturally specific, community-based organizations or programs (if not the applicant) that focus on the culturally specific community(ies) addressed by the proposed project.
-The partnership(s) must be documented in the MOLL
+- Include project activities that specifically engage and promote the culturally specific community(ies) identified in the proposed project. - Partner with culturally specific community-based organizations (if not the applicant) that focus on the culturally specific community(ies) that will be addressed by the proposed project.
+The partnership(s) must be documented in the MOU.